-After months of waiting, my book is finally available for pre-order on Amazon.
+After months of waiting, my book is finally available on Amazon.
 Which is equal parts thrilling and terrifying.
 I still have momentary panics that everyone will hate it, more of my previously mentioned Too Hard On Myself situation.
 In spite of the fleeting dread, I’m so grateful that I had this opportunity to work with a publisher that really believes in me and what I’m doing on The Beeroness.

 The book is released on October 18th, just in time to make a fantastic holiday gift for the those hard to buy for beer lovers.
 Or for guys, they’re hard to shop for.
 But “here’s some beer, and a cookbook about beer!” isn’t so bad.